 'You get what you pay for' is a bit of a cliché but in terms of mountboard it’s definitely true...

 What issues can arise with mountboard and what are the solutions?

-However, by ensuring that we programme the paper machines with less critical orders prior to making mountboard, plus employing dirt scanners, filters, refiners and count checks we can minimise the impact downstream.
-We also inspect every pale colour and the top 20 sheets during processing; if any are found to be beyond our agreed tolerance, we then proceed to hand sorting every pallet.
+However, by ensuring that we programme the paper machines appropriately prior to making mountboard, and by employing dirt scanners, filters, refiners and count checks we can minimise the impact.
+We also inspect every pale colour and the sheets during processing; if any are found to be beyond our agreed tolerance, we then hand sort every pallet.

 Mountboard consists of living, breathing fibres and will be affected by humidity and moisture changes.
 By storing boards flat in their bags until required, the board has the best chance of remaining stable and flat throughout the cutting process.

 Read Partner Story Larson Juhl - Putting shared values into the frame